-The five continent-based races, in Risch's view, are as follows:
+The five continent-based races, in Risch's view, are as follows:228

-Africans are those whose primary ancestry is in sub-Saharan Africa.
-This includes African Americans and Afro-Caribbeans.

-Caucasians are people of western Eurasia-Europeans, Middle Easterners, North Africans and those of the Indian subcontinent (India and Pakistan).

-Asians are people of eastern Eurasia (China, Japan, Indochina, the Philippines and Siberia).

-Pacific Islanders are Australian aborigines and people of New Guinea, Melanesia and Micronesia.
+- Africans are those whose primary ancestry is in sub-Saharan Africa.
+This includes African Americans and Afro-Caribbeans. - Caucasians are people of western Eurasia-Europeans, Middle Easterners, North Africans and those of the Indian subcontinent (India and Pakistan). - Asians are people of eastern Eurasia (China, Japan, Indochina, the Philippines and Siberia). - Pacific Islanders are Australian aborigines and people of New Guinea, Melanesia and Micronesia.

-Native Americans are the original inhabitants of North and South America greatest genetic structure that exists in the human population occurs at the racial level," Risch says.
+Native Americans are the original inhabitants of North and South America.